-Allergy shots (also known as allergen immunotherapy) is a form of treatment provided by allergists that decreases symptoms for many common allergies.
+Allergy shots immunotherapy is a form of treatment provided by allergists that decreases symptoms for many common allergies.
 Those allergies include conjunctivitis (eye allergy), allergic asthma, allergic rhinitis (hay fever), or stinging insect allergy.
-Allergy shots work by decreasing sensitivity to allergens and often leads to long-term relief of allergy symptoms.
+Allergy shots immunotherapy works by decreasing sensitivity to allergens and often leads to long-term relief of allergy symptoms.
 It’s considered a cost-effective, beneficial approach to allergy treatment for many patients.
+If you are suffering from allergies, contact Allergy & Asthma Consultants for information on our effective allergy shots immunotherapy.

 Who Benefits From Allergy Shots?